 And if you do fancy some shopping, check out the best Christmas markets in NYC to check out!

 Back to the NYC holiday windows.
-We’ve organized the list below into a few sections: the classics, the couture, the children’s paradise, and the combo-packs.
+I’ve organized the list below into a few sections: the classics, the couture, the children’s paradise, and the combo-packs.

-While you can certainly visit them all, it might take a couple days to complete, so you may wish to plan your visit around the sections that interest you the most.
+While you can certainly visit them all, it might take a couple of days on your New York City Christmas itinerary to complete, so you may wish to plan your visit around the sections that interest you the most.

 Christmas Windows in New York City: The Classics